ikmah99/264491-STIA1113-A191-A1A2/README.md

 Name: Ahmad ikmah bin sujali

 ## Introduction
-In this assignment, I learned to create a car loan calculator by writing a pseudocode, drawing a flow chart and writing a java code.
-I also learned the formula to calculate and apply in java program.
-Beside that, the car loan calculator used to calculate the monthly repayment of car, loan of car, principal of car, interest of car and balance payment of car.
+In this assignment, I have learnt to create a car loan calculator including write a pseudocode, draw a flow chart and write a java code.
+I have learnt the formula to calculate and apply in java program.
+By using while loop, I can run my program successfully and efficiency.
+I also learn how to use int, double, for loop and so on.
+User just have to enter car price and down payment amount in Malaysian Ringgit; car loan period in Years and interest rate in Percentage.
+Some limitation for user is car price cannot less than RM30,000, down payment cannot be negative, loan period cannot less than 5 years and more than 9 years, interest rate cannot less than 3% and more than 7%.

 # PSEUDO-CODE
 START